ZaMaZaN4iK/llvm-project-clang-format/clang/docs/SourceBasedCodeCoverage.rst

   not specified (i.e the pattern is "%m"), it's assumed that ``N = 1``.
 N must be between 1 and 9.
 The merge pool specifier can only occur once per filename pattern.

-* "%c" expands out to nothing, but enables a mode in which profile counter updates are continuously synced to a file.
-This means that if the instrumented program crashes, or is killed by a signal, perfect coverage information can still be recovered.
-Continuous mode does not support value profiling for PGO, and is only supported on Darwin at the moment.
-Support for Linux may be mostly complete but requires testing, and support for Fuchsia/Windows may require more extensive changes: please get involved if you are interested in porting this feature.

 .. code-block:: console